2 min read

 If suite costs next to a newly purchased CT scanner seem daunting, consider a refurbished CT to save money without sacrificing image quality.

-If you're looking for help with your next CT project, Block Imaging can help.
-We can provide system-specific room drawings, and help you determine which scanner will meet your facility's needs.
+We can help!
+Our team can provide system-specific room drawings, and help you determine which scanner will meet your facility's needs.